zeixcom/ui-element/docs-src/pages/building-components.md

 ## Web Component Lifecycle in UIElement

 Every UIElement component follows a **lifecycle** from creation to removal.
-Here’s how the key lifecycle methods work:
+Here's how the key lifecycle methods work:

 ### Component Creation (constructor())

-Runs when the element is created **but before it’s attached to the DOM**.
+Runs when the element is created **but before it's attached to the DOM**.
 Avoid accessing attributes or child elements here.

 ### Mounted in the DOM (connectedCallback())